craftercms/docs/source/reference/modules/studio/configuration/index.rst

 If the same property is present in more than one file, the value from the last configuration file will be used.

 You'll note that the first override file from the ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` folder resides on the local file system.
 This makes it easy for system admins, but it will not replicate across a cluster.
 The second override file from the ``CRAFTER_HOME/data/repos/global/configuration`` folder is a repository item and will replicate across a cluster.
-Furthermore, the second override file can be managed from Studio without need to the operating system's file system.
+Furthermore, the second override file can be managed from Studio without the need to access the file system.
 See :ref:`nav-menu-global-config` for more information on how to access the global configuration file from Studio.

 .. note:: Changing the configuration files requires a restart of Crafter Studio for the changes to take effect.
-.. note:: Environment variables can be used to override any property defined as ``${env:ENVIRONMENT_VARIABLE}`` in the configuration files.This allows you to inject these properties into a vanilla installation without having to modify any actual files, which is especially useful when using Docker or Kubernetes.
+.. note:: Environment variables can be used to override any property defined as ``${env:ENVIRONMENT_VARIABLE}`` in the configuration files.
+This allows you to inject these properties into a vanilla installation without having to modify any actual files, which is especially useful when using Docker or Kubernetes.

 -------------------------------
 Studio Configuration Properties